saeid6780/WooCommerce-SwapPay/README.md

 - Main entry: `index.php`.

 After updating JS, clear caches (e.g., WP Rocket/Cloudflare) and hard-refresh checkout to load the latest script.

+## License

+Licensed under the GNU General Public License v2 or later.
+You should have received a copy of the GPL-2.0 license; if not, see [https://www.gnu.org/licenses/gpl-2.0.html](https://www.gnu.org/licenses/gpl-2.0.html).